Omgitsu/cybersole-launcher/README.md

 ## What is this?

 Cybersole's API allows you to send arbitrary commands to an instance or instances.
-This Chrome extension will send commands to the Cybersole API and can be used to trigger custom actions from your browser.
+This Chrome extension will send commands to the Cybersole API and can be used to trigger Smart Actions from your browser.

 ## Usecase: What exactly is this useful for?